4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/21-Looping-with-FizzBuzz/README.md

+# `21` Looping with FizzBuzz

 This is a typical beginner test that is required to complete interviews in Google, Facebook and all the other big tech unicorns.

+## :pencil: Instructions:
-Write the code needed to print in the console all the numbers from 1 to 100.
+* Write the code needed to print in the console all the numbers from 1 to 100.
-For multiples of 3, instead of the number, print "Fizz".
+* For multiples of 3, instead of the number, print "Fizz".
-For multiples of 5, print "Buzz".
+* For multiples of 5, print "Buzz".
-For numbers which are multiples of both 3 and 5, print "FizzBuzz".
+* For numbers which are multiples of both 3 and 5, print "FizzBuzz".

 Example output:

-/* output
+/
 1
 2
 Fizz